espruino/BangleApps/apps/kanawatch/README.md

 ## Author

-Written by pancake in 2022, powered by insomnia
+Written by pancake in 2022, maintained during 2023 and powered by insomnia

 ## Screenshots